IBM/transformers-struct-guidance/README.md

 # Structural Guidance for Transformer Language Models

-This repository accompanies the paper "Structural Guidance for Transformer Language Models" published in ACL 2021.
+This repository accompanies the paper, [Structural Guidance for Transformer Language Models](https://arxiv.org/pdf/2108.00104.pdf), published in ACL 2021.
 It includes inplementation of Parsing-as-Language-Modelling and structural scaffolding for Transformer language models.

 ## Environment